 Stand up paddleboarding (or SUP-ing) on the tranquil waters of Jamaica Bay on a summer afternoon is one of the latter.
 Glide along the salt marshes and the unoccupied stretches of sand and it’s easy to forget your proximity to Times Square, or even to Rockaway Beach, which sits on the edge of the peninsula, just far enough away to feel undiscovered.

-On a recent weekend, we took the subway to Beach 116 St and rented a couple of boards from A-Team Paddleboarding (114-04 Beach Channel Drive #5).
+On a recent weekend, we took the subway to Beach 116 St and rented a couple of boards from A-Team Paddleboarding (no longer in business).
 Andrew and Amy, a husband and wife duo who recently opened a surf and SUP shop called Station RBNY, offer board rentals as well as solo and group classes out on the bay throughout the summer.

 “People enjoy the paddle board classes but our most popular class is definitely SUP yoga,” says Amy, as we motor along the Rockaway Peninsula to the launch site.
 After we received a handful of pointers from Amy, like proper stance and balance and forward and turning strokes, we launched straight into the bay, under the nose of the Rockaway Point Yacht Club.